Resolving the Debate Between Boltzmann and Gibbs Entropy: Relative Energy Window Eliminates Thermodynamic

-The above equation not only disallows negative/infinite temperatures for an ideal gas but fixes the disagreement between the energy of a three-dimensional ideal gas as traditionally calculated in the canonical $\left(E=\frac{3N}{2}k_BT\right)$ and microcanonical $\left(E=\left(\frac{3N}{2}-1\right)k_BT\right)$ ensembles (see Table \ref{tbl:comparison})!\\ \textit{Quantum harmonic oscillator.} For a quantum harmonic oscillator, the energy of the system is given as \cite{griffiths2018introduction} $E_n=h \nu\left(n+\frac{1}{2}\right)$, where $n=0,1,2,...$ and $\nu$ represents the frequency of vibration of the oscillator.
-It follows that $\Omega=1+n=\frac{E}{h\nu}+\frac{1}{2}$.
-At the high-temperature limit, the states can be treated as a continuum, so that $k_BT_G=\frac{h\nu}{2}+E$.
-Although applying the original definition of Boltzmann entropy leads to infinite temperature, the newly proposed definition (Eq. (\ref{eq:newentropy2})) results in $\omega_r=\frac{\epsilon_r E}{h\nu}$, leading to $E=k_BT_{B_r}$, which predicts finite, positive temperatures.
-Again, only the relative-energy-constrained Boltzmann entropy leads to predictions consistent with the canonical ensemble (Table \ref{tbl:comparison})!
-One can also derive expressions valid for the temperature under all cases, using discretized definitions of the partition function and temperature (see, e.g., ref. \cite{Miranda2013}), as shown in the Supplementary Information \cite{suppinfo} and in Table \ref{tbl:comparison}.
+One can also derive expressions valid for the temperature under all cases, using discretized definitions of the partition function and temperature (see, e.g., ref. ~\cite{Miranda2013}), as shown in the Supporting Information and in Table \ref{tbl:comparison}.
 The ensuing $E$ vs. $T$ relationships for various entropy choices are plotted in Figure \ref{fgr:comparison}.
-Therein, one sees that only the \textit{modified} Boltzmann entropy predicts thermodynamically consistent results at \textit{all} temperatures, including the existence of the zero-point energy $\left(\frac{1}{2}h\nu\right)$ and agreeing with the high-temperature prediction of $E=k_BT$.
+Therein, one sees that only the \textit{relative-energy-constrained} Boltzmann entropy predicts thermodynamically consistent results at \textit{all} temperatures, including the existence of the zero-point energy $\left(\frac{1}{2}h\nu\right)$ and agreeing with the high-temperature prediction of $E=k_BT$.
 On the contrary, while the Gibbs entropy fails to predict the existence of a zero-point energy (i.e., leads to a Planck oscillator rather than a Schrodinger oscillator; see Figure \ref{fgr:comparison} and ref. ~\cite{Pathria2011} for a definition of Planck and Schrodinger oscillators), the Boltzmann entropy predicts infinite temperatures for all energies.
-Note that, to the best of the author's knowledge, this is the first derivation of the temperature of a \textit{single, isolated} quantum harmonic oscillator, i.e., in the microcanonical ensemble; previous expressions relied on the consideration of multiple oscillators, in the limit of a large number of oscillators (see, e.g., \cite{Shirts2021} and \cite{kardar2007statistical}).
-Note that, as seen in Figure \ref{fgr:comparison}, in the microcanonical ensemble, only discrete values of $E$, i.e., $E_0+\frac{1}{2}h\nu$ (where $E_0$ is the zero-point energy) are allowed (as per the spectrum of the harmonic oscillator) as indicated by the blue circles, whereas, in the canonical ensemble, all possible values of $E$ are allowed due to the contact with a thermal reservoir, as depicted by the continuous blue line.\\
+Note that, to the best of the author's knowledge, this is the first derivation of the temperature of a \textit{single, isolated} quantum harmonic oscillator, i.e., in the microcanonical ensemble; previous expressions relied on the consideration of multiple oscillators, in the limit of a large number of oscillators (see, e.g., refs. \cite{Shirts2021} and \cite{kardar2007statistical}).
+Note that, as seen in Figure \ref{fgr:comparison}, in the microcanonical ensemble, only discrete values of $E$, i.e., $E_0+\frac{1}{2}h\nu$ (where $E_0$ is the zero-point energy) are allowed (as per the spectrum of the harmonic oscillator) as indicated by the blue circles, whereas, in the canonical ensemble, all possible values of $E$ are allowed due to the contact with a thermal reservoir, as depicted by the continuous blue line. \\